 Mountainsmith

-Unique combination of separate packs and roll tops: Lariat 65
+Unique combination of split pack and roll top: Lariat 65

-This is also a multifunctional backpack that is easy to use for both outdoor and travel.
-It is also made of Cordura nylon, making it extremely durable.
-And above all, the front access, which can be boldly opened and closed from the canopy to the bottom of the side, looks incredibly convenient, as shown in the photo above.
+This is another versatile backpack perfect for both outdoor activities and travel.
+It's also made of Cordura nylon, making it extremely durable.
+And best of all, the front access, which can be opened from the top of the backpack to the bottom of the side, looks incredibly convenient, as shown in the photo above

 Bergans of Norway

-This is also a backpack from Belgans, a comprehensive Norwegian outdoor manufacturer that is difficult to find in Japan today.
-I thought most stylish Scandinavian items were introduced to Japan, but I was surprised to see that such modern models have not yet been introduced to Japan, with their silhouettes and coloring.
-In addition to this, the 2016 model has also been significantly improved in functionality.
-The wide front access is very good as shown in the photo below.
-It would be nice if it would be easy to get in Japan next year!
+This backpack from Bergance, a Norwegian comprehensive outdoor manufacturer, is also currently difficult to obtain in Japan.
+I thought that most fashionable Scandinavian items would have already been introduced to Japan, but I was surprised that such a modern model, with its silhouette and color scheme, hadn't yet made its way to Japan.
+In addition to this, the 2016 model also has significantly improved functionality.
+The wide-opening front access, as shown in the photo below, looks very good.
+I hope that it will be easily available in Japan next year!